guillaume-gc/gc-aws-organization/README.md

 **Keep in mind that while the project was made as generic as possible, it is still only used for my AWS Organization.
 It may not work in another environment.**

-## FAQ

-### Why is AWS Control Tower not used?

-AWS Control Tower has not been used to reduce operating cost, I also wanted to experiment with an AWS Organization purely managed with Terraform.

 ## Prerequisites

 ### Tools